celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/development-chain.md

 The CLI will connect to the node at [http://localhost:8545](http://localhost:8545) by default.
 You can check this by running  `$ celocli node:get`.

-You can see the accounts available on the Celo development chain by running`$ celocli node:accounts`.
+You can see the accounts available on the Celo development chain by running`$ celocli account:list`.
 You should see something like:

 ```text
 [ '0x5409ED021D9299bf6814279A6A1411A7e866A631',